geothachankary/airport-explorer-book/README.md

 **So what will you learn?**

 * Building a very simple, single page ASP.NET Razor Pages application.
-* Using AJAX requests in a ASP.NET Razor Pages application.
+* Using AJAX requests in an ASP.NET Razor Pages application.
 * Using MapBox (https://www.mapbox.com/) to display a map and add markers to the map
 * Handling a large amount of markers on a map using clusters.
 * Reading information from a CSV file.